Arkit-k/Arkit-k/README.md

 ## Hi there! 👋

 I'm **Arkit Karmokar**, a passionate developer with a knack for creating efficient and elegant solutions.
-I love exploring new technologies and honing my skills in web development.
+I love exploring new technologies and honing my skills in web development ,Artificial intelligence and machine learning

 ## About Me

 I'm a software developer with experience in building web applications using JavaScript and Python.
-While I don't have a specific location or current company mentioned, I am constantly striving to improve my knowledge and expertise in the tech field.
+While I don't have a specific location, I am constantly striving to improve my knowledge and expertise in the tech field.

 ## Skills & Technologies